Iowa vs. Nebraska NCAA Football Odds, Plays and Insights | November 26, 2021

 Over/Under Insights

-- Iowa has combined with its opponents to score more than 41 points in five of 11 games this season.
+- Iowa and its opponents have gone over the current 41-point total in five of 11 games (45.5%) this season.

-- Nebraska's games have gone over 41 points in eight of 10 chances this season.
+- So far this season, 80% of Nebraska's games (8/10) have had more combined points than Friday's over/under of 41.

-- The combined points per game average of the two teams, 54, is 13.0 points more than Friday's over/under.
+- The two teams combine to score 54 points per game, 13.0 more than the total in this contest.

-- This contest's over/under is 1.9 points above the 39.1 these two squads combine to surrender per game this season.
+- These two squads combine to surrender 39.1 points per game, 1.9 fewer than this contest's over/under.

 - The Hawkeyes and their opponents have scored an average of 43.0 points per game in 2021, 2.0 more than Friday's total.